flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 For additional smoothing of the edges, the PICA200 can render the framebuffer at twice the selected dimensions, and then average it with antialiasing 2x2.
 This is an [old technique](xbox#tab-2-4-post-processing) known as **supersampling**.

-Once the framebuffer is ready to be displayed, it must be copied into another block in memory called **Display Buffer** (whose format is better aligned to the scan-line procedure of the LCD screen) and then transferred to the LCD in the form of scan-lines.
+Once the framebuffer is ready to be displayed, it must be copied into another block in memory called **LCD frame-buffer** (whose format is better aligned to the scan-line procedure of the LCD screen) and then transferred to the LCD in the form of scan-lines.

 ### Interactive comparison {.tabs-close}